 Maximilian’s Forint (1578)

-In 1547 he presided over the Diet of Nagyszombat.
-The second part of Nádasdy`s captaincy was more effective because there was a truce between the Sultan and the Habsburgs so there was not anticipating bigger attacks and could focus on reinforcing the Borderland system.
-He was quite successful in strengthening the defense in the southern part of the Trans-Danubian Region, mainly in Somogy County.
-The central stronghold of the area was Szigetvár Castle and it became the headquarter of his unit, too.
-They were also building out the smaller palisade-walled castles in the neighboring lands.
+In 1547 Nádasdy presided over the Diet of Nagyszombat.
+The second part of Nádasdy’s captaincy was more effective because there was a truce between the Sultan and the Habsburgs, so there were no major attacks to be expected and he could focus on strengthening the borderland system.
+He was quite successful in strengthening the defenses in the southern part of the Trans-Danubian region, mainly in Somogy County.
+The central stronghold of the area was Szigetvár Castle, which also became the headquarters of his unit.
+They also built smaller palisade castles in the neighboring lands.

 The Nádasdy castle in Sárvár (Photo: Civertan)

-Nádasdy was quite disheartened in 1551 when the attempts of uniting the Kingdom of Hungary and Transylvania failed and he was shocked by the successful Ottoman attack in 1552.
-He was often sick and the king didn`t send the payment of his soldiers as it had been agreed.
-Bánffy István acted on his behalf since July 1552 and Nádasdy resigned in December which was accepted by King Ferdinand.
+Nádasdy was quite discouraged in 1551 when the attempts to unite the Kingdom of Hungary and Transylvania failed, and he was shocked by the successful Ottoman attack in 1552.
+He was often ill and the king did not pay his soldiers as agreed.
+Bánffy István acted in his place from July 1552 and Nádasdy resigned in December, which was accepted by King Ferdinand.

 The New Testament of Sylvester printed in Sárvár

-Actually, he never entirely abandoned his role because he became Palatine of Hungary in 1554 and was acting as Chief Captain of the Country (generalis et supremus capitaneus) again.
-In fact, the Chief Captain of the Trans Danubian Region was Tahy Ferenc but in the reality, it was Nádasdy who commanded him.
-As it was, Nádasdy relieved the siege of Szigetvár in 1556.
-In 1559, he was elected Palatine by the Diet of Pozsony.
-In his declining years, he aided the heroic Zrínyi Miklós aka Nikola Zrinski against the Ottomans, and he organized the re-taking of Hegyesd Castle in 1562.
-This was his last military deed.
-He died two months later on 2 June.
+He never completely gave up his role because in 1554 he became the Palatine of Hungary and acted again as the chief captain of the country (generalis et supremus capitaneus).
+Tahy Ferenc was the chief captain of the Trans-Danubian region, but in reality, it was Nádasdy who commanded him.
+It was Nádasdy who relieved the siege of Szigetvár in 1556.
+In 1559 he was elected Palatine by the Diet of Pozsony.
+In the last years of his life, he supported the heroic Zrínyi Miklós alias Nikola Subic Zrinski against the Ottomans and organized the recapture of Hegyesd Castle in 1562.
+This was his last military action.
+He died two months later, on June 2nd.

 Sárvár (by Fodor Zsolt)